eliobassi/CMT_project/README.md

 ### Build

-Th C program is compiled using 'gcc file_name.c -Wall -lm' and run via subprocess in the python code.
+The C program is compiled using 'gcc file_name.c -Wall -lm' and run via subprocess in the python code.

 ### Execute